 The current theory gives no real explanation – it simply states that the hair follicles must somehow be "individually programmed" in one region of the scalp but not in any other.

-All these different patterns of hair loss in men and women have also been formally classified, as explained below.
+The many different patterns of hair loss in men and women have been formally classified, as explained below.

 Anterior - Addresses recession of the entire front hairline (i.e., not just the temples).